msettles/2022-Uganda-Single-Cell-RNA-Seq-Analysis/base/schedule.md

 ### Friday, July 22

-Single Cell Raw Data Processing,
+Single Cell Raw Data Processing, [Youtube Video](https://youtu.be/HH5-DC0_Byc)

+1. Review intro to CLI if needed.

+1. perform the project setup under data reduction.

+1. Read the "Generating Expression Matrix"

+1. (OPTIONAL) if you have access to linux and are so inclined generate counts tables using cellrange.